Do you have a few goals that you really want to achieve?

 As you can see from these examples, there is no limit to what your vision board should or could look like.
 You’ll notice some are small, and the images are laid out very close together like in this example:

 Some are more abstract and casual, like this one:

 And some are huge:

 Finally, have to go beyond identifying your goals.
-You need to really believe in yourself and claim your goals as being things that you will achieve because your thoughts create your reality.
+You need to really believe in yourself and claim your goals as things you will achieve because your thoughts create your reality.

-Get into the mindset of expecting success so you will be inspired as you look at your completed vision board and you will feel a sense of motivation to act on those feelings of inspiration moving forward.
+Get into the mindset of expecting success to be inspired as you look at your completed vision board, and you will feel a sense of motivation to act on those feelings of inspiration moving forward.

 If you feel stuck in this area, here is a great video on how to get rid of self-doubt and move forward with a sense of conviction.

 Once you have envisioned something, it’s time to start believing it and making it happen.
 Vision boards help you do this because they take your dreams and turn them into a tangible item.
-As you look at your vision board every day, you will start to notice that certain things remain prominent to you, while others start to fall by the wayside.
+As you look at your vision board every day, you will notice that certain things remain prominent while others start to fall by the wayside.